wildAstroboy/wildAstroboy/README.md

 **[stellarObjectsAPI](https://github.com/wildAstroboy/stellarObjectsAPI)** — A space/astronomy REST API built with FastAPI, MongoDB, and Redis.
 Ships OAuth2/JWT auth, pagination, and a validated Pydantic schema for stellar object data.

-**[Aurora Tracker](https://github.com/wildAstroboy/auroraForecaster)** — Pulls real-time space-weather data from NOAA SWPC and renders an interactive map of current aurora visibility, centered on your location.
-Built with Python, Plotly, pandas, and scipy.
+**[Aurora Forecaster](https://github.com/wildAstroboy/auroraForecaster)** — Pulls real-time space-weather data from NOAA SWPC and renders an interactive map of current aurora visibility, centered on your location.
+Renders Kp Index and X-Ray Flux chart.
+Built with Python, Plotly, pandas, scipy, and geocoder.

 ## Stack